Steps to followfollowCall us: 514 270-8462

 - This first contact aims first to determine if our services can meet your needs and, if so, to collect the basic data necessary for the constitution of your file.

 - You should plan 2 hours for this first meeting.
-At it's end, we will provide you with a registration certificate, if applicable, and we will make an appointment for your first intake / assessment interview.
+At it's end, we will provide you with a registration certificate, if applicable, and we will make an appointment for your first intake interview.

 - It is also at this point that we will ask you to sign a payment agreement.
 Since the services you receive are only partially funded, we require a financial contribution based on your income.

-- Students, recipients of social assistance or unemployed individuals are charged $10 for their registration.
+- People who have a gross weekly income of less than 200$ are charged $10 for their registration.
 A fee of $15 is charged for all other clients.

 - Your first intake-evaluation meeting is free.

-- Students, recipients of social assistance and unemployed individuals are charged $5 for subsequent individual evaluation or group sessions.
-All other clients are charged a fee equivalent to 5% of their weekly gross revenues for subsequent individual evaluation or group sessions.
+- All clients are charged a fee equivalent to 5% of their weekly gross revenues for subsequent individual evaluation or group sessions.